 When looking closer at the 18 user scores on the standard seat pad, tested on the Liberty and Diffrient, only one user scored below 70.
 If you’re on the fence about the gel seat pad vs. standard, the safest option is the standard pad.
 With a $53 savings going this route, it will even help bring the chair price down.

 Back support is another category that we felt was subjective enough that we needed the help of our whole office.
 When scoring the backrest, we look at how the entire backrest supports you, instead of just the lower lumbar area.
-After polling our office, the Aeron scored a 78/100 and the Freedom scored a 72/100.
-Both chairs ended up in the top six overall so they each have a lot of nice things to offer.
+After polling our office, the Aeron scored a 75/100 and the Freedom scored a 67/100.

 The Aeron test chair included the PostureFit SL lumbar support system, which is unique in that it is vertical versus the horizontal system.
 The lumbar support covers a large vertical area and includes two pads that flex independently of each other.
 Even if you were to purchase your next Aeron without the PostureFit SL, the natural curve in the backrest provides good support.